This site presents a reference view of an IDDAS-compatible implementation.

 There are:

-This action is universal across contexts, devices, and environments.
+This action is canonical across enterprise-enabled implementations, devices, and environments.

 A candle may be sealed only if all of the following are true: